vevenom/vevenom.github.io/_pages/about.md

 ## 📜 News

-[October 2023] We released our [SCANnotateDataset](https://github.com/stefan-ainetter/SCANnotateDataset#scannotatedataset) that contains CAD model and pose annotations for objects in the ScanNet dataset.
+[October 2023] :loudspeaker: We released our [SCANnotateDataset](https://github.com/stefan-ainetter/SCANnotateDataset#scannotatedataset) that contains CAD model and pose annotations for objects in the ScanNet dataset.

-[October 2023] Our [HOC-Search](https://huggingface.co/papers/2309.06107) was accepted at 3DV.
+[October 2023] :loudspeaker: Our [HOC-Search](https://huggingface.co/papers/2309.06107) was accepted at 3DV.
 Special thanks to my collaborators Stefan Ainetter, Friedrich Fraundorfer and Vincent Lepetit.

+[September 2023] :metal: I successfully defended my PhD thesis titled "Playing Proposal Selection Games in 3D Scene Understanding".
+Special thanks to my supervisors Prof. Vincent Lepetit and Prof. Friedrich Fraundorfer and to my external reviewer and examiner Prof. Angela Dai.
+I am looking forward to the next chapters!